tracygu/tracygu.github.io/README.md

 #### Project Pages sites

-If you want to put the source code and build results in one repository, the **Project Pages sites** is for you.
+If you want to put the source code and build results within one repository, the **Project Pages sites** is for you.

 > **Note**: Do NOT rename your repository to `<username>.github.io` !